The Benefits of a Plant-Based Diet

 Eating Vegan is Good for the Planet

 With every step up the food chain about 90% of the energy is lost.
 So a farm that could feed 100 vegans would only support 10 strict meat-eaters.
-The more people go vegan, the less land will be needed for cultivation, leaving us with more forests and wild areas to enjoy.
+The more people who eat vegan foods, the less land will be needed for cultivation, leaving us with more forests and wild areas to enjoy.

 The production of meat is a top source of greenhouse gas emission that is driving global climate change.
 First, meat production uses lots of fossil fuels.
 It takes 10 times more fossil fuel energy to produce a pound of beef as it does to produce a pound of soy beans.
 Second, methane produced by cattle as they digest their food is a potent greenhouse gas that remains in the atmosphere for years.
 Meat production is responsible for 18% of human-derived greenhouse gas emissions, more than that produced by the transportation sector.